Hambourg, Mark

 In 1900, in London, another son was born in the family – Clement, who later became a famous Canadian pianist.

 Mark Hambourg wrote in his memoirs, “... our house was full of music and musicians.
-What a joy to have an inherited musical talent, this is a real bliss.
+What a joy is to have an inherited musical talent, this is a real bliss.
 In the evenings, after dinner, everyone played chamber music.
 Many great musicians in those days were friends of my parents”.

 Ferruccio Busoni, Anton Rubinstein, Sergei Rachmaninoff, Ignaz Friedman played music with Mark in the house of Michael Hambourg.
 Busoni even dedicated Sonatina No. 2 to Mark Hamburg.